 Efficient topsoil management is a core component of this project's environmental strategy.
 The topsoil will be removed from each earthwork area and stockpiled for later use.
-Surplus topsoil will be spread over the wastewater disposal field to achieve minimum 600mm vertical separation to peak groundwater levels.
 Any surplus topsoil, forecasted to exceed project requirements, will undergo screening to make it available for sale to the wider public.